cparedes/redbluemagenta.com/about.markdown

 ---------------

-redbluemagenta is a blog generated with [Jekyll] [8] on a Debian Lenny [prgmr.com] [9] virtual slice.
+redbluemagenta is a blog generated with [Jekyll] [8] on a Debian Lenny [Linode] [9] virtual slice.
 The design and code for the website theme was all done in vim and TextMate with a pinch of Photoshop here and there.
 For the entire development cycle, I've used git for source control and sharing source code between multiple machines.
 I've employed @font-face on two fonts on this